 Incident Agent Routing

-The Incident Agent Routing feature utilizes Artificial Intelligence to determine which incident needs to be routed to which SME.
+The Incident Agent Routing feature utilizes Artificial Intelligence services to determine which incident needs to be routed to which SME.
 It continuously learns from the routing process and automated assignment to improve the success rate.
 It can:

 - Automatically assign tickets without rule setting.